cookabc/from-nand-to-tetris/chapter09/02-The_Jack_Language_Specification.md

 <div align="center"><img width="400" src="../figure/09/9.6d.png"/></div>

 &emsp;&emsp;**<em>Variable Kinds and Scope</em>** Jack features four kinds of variables.
 Static variables are defined at the class level and are shared by all the objects derived from the class.
 For example, a BankAccount class may have a totalBalance static variable holding the sum of balances of all the bank accounts, each account being an object derived from the BankAccount class.
 Field variables are used to define the properties of individual objects of the class, for example, account owner and balance.
 Local variables, used by subroutines, exist only as long as the subroutine is running, and parameter variables are used to pass arguments to subroutines.
-For example, our BankAccount class may include the method signature method void transfer- (BankAccount from, int sum), declaring the two parameters from and sum.
+For example, our BankAccount class may include the method signature method void transfer(BankAccount from, int sum), declaring the two parameters from and sum.
 Thus, if joeAccount and janeAccount were two variables of type BankAccount, the command joeAccount.transfer(janeAccount, 100) will effect a transfer of 100 from Jane to Joe.

 &emsp;&emsp;**Figure 9.7** Variable kinds in the Jack language (throughout the table, <em>subroutine</em> is either <em>a function, a method, or a constructor</em>).